Petrophysics Summer School 2016

 - understand how continuous downhole logging data is acquired;

-- be able to use an industry-standard software package, and undertake basic tasks such as data loading and data analysis;
+- are able to use an industry-standard software package, and undertake basic tasks such as data loading and data analysis;

-- be familiar with the concept of core-log integration;
+- are familiar with the concept of core-log integration;

 - understand how to design a logging plan for an expedition.

-The Petrophysics Summer School will be hosted in the Department of Geology at the University of Leicester, UK from 26 June through 1 July 2016.
-The European Petrophysics Consortium and its collaborators offer this unique training opportunity for a summer school through the provision of technical and scientific expertise in the fields of downhole logging and core petrophysics.
-The majority of the workshop will take place on the main campus of the University of Leicester.
-However, there will be a local, off-campus component that will centre on the practical aspects of downhole logging.
+The Petrophysics Summer School was hosted in the Department of Geology at the University of Leicester, UK.
+The European Petrophysics Consortium and its collaborators offered this unique training opportunity for a summer school through the provision of technical and scientific expertise in the fields of downhole logging and core petrophysics.

 The European Petrophysics Consortium comprising